blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 $$ \mathbf z = (1, x_1^2 + x_2^2) $$

-Now consider the extreme case, where we completely reduce to a single parameter --- completely doing away with the threshold weight:
+Now consider the extreme case, where we completely reduce to a single parameter, completely doing away with the threshold weight:

 $$ \mathbf z = (x_1^2 + x_2^2 - 0.6) $$